 How to Launch a Project on Polkadot: dApp, Parachain and Bridge

-While the whole community is keenly looking forward to the next phase of the Polkadot mainnet launch, Blaize’s team of blockchain architects want to share some knowledge about using Substrate for building parachains.
+While the whole community is keenly looking forward to the next phase of the Polkadot mainnet launch, Blaize’s team of blockchain architects want to share some knowledge using Polkadot Substrate for building parachains.

 Why Do You Need to Develop a dApp on Polkadot?

 Polkadot is a fast-growing ecosystem that will enable cross-chain communication within its parachains.
 Such interoperability and scale will bring blockchain technology to the next level and solve a number of problems (e.g. low TPS, high transaction fees, hard forks, etc.).

 Ethereum DeFi is one of the biggest markets for dApp development.
 The growing number of Polkadot dApps heightens the problem of Ethereum chain operability as well as transaction costs.
 Polkadot’s scalable and interoperable environment makes it very attractive in terms of Ethereum DeFi’s future migration to Polkadot.

 The claim has already proven its relevance through the successful implementation of new solutions like RIO Chain.
 It is built as a Polkadot parachain that provides ready-made tools to develop DeFi dApp on Polkadot.
 As an alternative, you can build Polkadot dApp on Substrate-based chains or deploy smart contracts to Moonbeam or Edgeware.

 We will explain how to develop and launch your dApp project on Polkadot in the following sections of this article.